mr-fotev/game15/README.md

 # 15 Puzzle Deluxe

-A simple Clojure game based on the epic 15-puzzle with GUI based on Seesaw.
+A simple Clojure game based on the epic 15-puzzle with Seesaw GUI.

 Copyright © 2014 Mr. Fotev